drxspace/cronoconky/README.md

 · Changes in the main script: short_units property was added thanks to Sector11

 2013-08-17
-· Error correction in the main installer package.
+· Error correction in the main installer package

 2013-08-16
 · Changed the N/A state of the HDD temperature meter